Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Desember 2024 20.27.17 UTC
+- WIB: Rabu, 25 Desember 2024 21.24.11 UTC
-- WITA: Rabu, 25 Desember 2024 21.27.17 UTC
+- WITA: Rabu, 25 Desember 2024 22.24.11 UTC
-- WIT: Rabu, 25 Desember 2024 22.27.17 UTC
+- WIT: Rabu, 25 Desember 2024 23.24.11 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

 Kategori: technology